erland/erlandplugins/CustomScan/trunk/README.txt

 includes the following scanning modules by default.

 CustomTag = A scanning module that reads additional tags from the music files that are not normally stored in the slimserver database.
-            The tags read can be configured as a "customtags" property in the Custom Scan settings page in the web interface.
+            The tags read can be in the Custom Scan web interface.
-            By default read tags will be splitted in same way as genres in standard slimserver, if you don't want the tag to be splitted you can also add it to a "singlecustomtags" property in the Custom Scan settings page in the web interface.
+            By default read tags will be splitted in same way as genres in standard slimserver, if you don't want the tag to be splitted you can also add it to the "Single value tags" settings in the Custom Scan web interface.
             The mapping between MP3 ID3 standard frame names to tag names can be found in the Modules/CustomTag.pm file.

 LastFM = A scanning module that reads a number of different information from the LastFM database.
 Please note that the information read
          is only free to use for non commercial usage, see the licence for more information.
          The module currently reads the following additional information for all artists:
-         - LastFM tags for the artist (Percent limit of read tags can be configured with a lastfmtagspercent property)
+         - LastFM tags for the artist (Percent limit of read tags can be configured in web interface)
          - Picture url for the artist
-         - Similar artists to the scanned artist (Percent limit of similarity of read artists can be configured with a lastfmsimilarartistpercent property)
+         - Similar artists to the scanned artist (Percent limit of similarity of read artists can be configured in web interface)

 Amazon = A scanning module that read a number of different information from the amazon.com database related to albums.
                  Please note that the information read is free but the web service usage is restricted according to Amazon Web Services Licensing Agreement.